-- Can be buried underground.
-Aesthetically, burying removes what can be a blot on the landscape.
+- Concrete tanks can be buried underground.
+This is a good thing to do for aesthetic reasons as burying them removes what can be a blot on the landscape.

 - Keeps water cooler due to insulation value of concrete.

-- Your site needs to be accessible to a hiab or similar otherwise the tank will have to be built on site.
+- If your site is not accessible for a hiab or similar, the tank will have to be built on site.

-- It is not easy to retrofit new outlets to the tank.
+- It is not easy to retrofit new outlets to a concrete tank.